Useful study resources

 - Audio expert interviews predicting 10 million deaths per annum by 2050 (up from ca. 700,000 now, with drug resistant TB accounting for 200,000), part of the Babbage Weekly Science and technology series which can be found in the Multimedia Library Tab

-- An article ‘When the drugs don’t work’
+- An article detailing how we might combat the rise of antibiotic resistance, entitled ‘When the drugs don’t work’

 These articles provide some useful background to the subject and a starting point for further research.
-Having an online archive back to 1997 helps track how the issue has developed and been reported on over almost three decades.
+Having an online archive dating back to 1997 helps track how the issue has developed and been reported for over almost three decades.